 As regulatory agencies invite public comment on a new or revised regulation or guidance they look to ISPE for input on the latest scientific and technical developments.
 ISPE submits official comments when we can provide that scientific/technical input.

-ISPE plans to comment on Part 2 and welcomes input from our Members.
-If you would like to submit comments for consideration, please use the WHO comment template and submit your comments to email@example.com by close of business on Thursday, 5 April 2018.
+ISPE plans to comment on ICHQ12, Technical and Regulatory Considerations for Pharmaceutical Product Lifecycle Management and welcomes input from our Members.
+If you would like to submit comments for consideration, please submit your comments to email@example.com by close of business on 7 September 2018.
+All comments must be received in the comment table to be considered.

 - Comments should provide technical, scientific feedback to help the agency improve the document, and must include sound justification for any suggested change(s).
 Language appropriate for a business interaction should be used.